-Polar Bear Plunge: For those gutsy enough, plunge into the icy water of Lake Mendota for this popular fundraiser benefitting the Special Olympics Wisconsin.
+Polar Plunge: For those gutsy enough, plunge into the icy water of Lake Mendota for this popular fundraiser benefitting the Special Olympics Wisconsin.

 Winter Carnival: The Wisconsin Union Directorate and Wisconsin Hoofers host the Winter Carnival on campus to challenge everyone to embrace the cold and play outside.
 When it’s time to warm up, they also provide hot chocolate and food specials inside.

 Wisconsin Film Festival: The largest university-produced film festival in the nation lives right here in Madison.
-Attend one (or a few) of more than 150 film screenings each April, with diverse film offerings that showcase everything from the classics to independent films by Wisconsin filmmakers.
+Attend one (or a few) of more than 150 film screenings each spring, with diverse film offerings that showcase everything from the classics to independent films by Wisconsin filmmakers.

 Crazylegs Classic: An annual tradition since 1982, Crazylegs supports UW Athletics.
 More than 20,000 runners and walkers join in this event either on their own or as part of a team.

 Brat Fest: Billed as “the world’s largest brat fest”, this event raises money for local charities.
 Brat Fest is a family-friendly festival with free music from diverse genres, and is usually held over Memorial Day weekend.